prpole/dissertation/chapter3/norris_capitalocene.md

 the exploitative relations of capital that inhere in the alluvial soil of the San Joaquin Valley.

+***

-The passages of landscape themselves are insistently visual and multimedial without replicating the Romantic or academic aesthetics of the nineteenth century.
+Norris's own literary landscapes are insistently visual and multimedial without replicating the picturesque or the pastoral.
 Rather, Norris does something that in some senses anticipates documentary landscape photographers of the late twentieth and early twenty-first centuries like Edward Burtynsky or J.
 Henry Fair, who use distant, often aerial shots to show the effects of